MixFilter should share EventAuxiliary information from mixed events with detail class.

 experimentType_), which may or may not be set by your experiment

 We want to make sure we are providing you with the information you need.

-#2 Updated by Marc Paterno almost 3 years ago
+#2 Updated by Marc Paterno about 3 years ago

 - Category set to I/O

 - Status changed from Feedback to Assigned